In North Attleborough, community members gathered on Monday, Nov. 11, to honor the town’s veterans with a heartfelt Veterans Day ceremony.

 Her reflections highlighted the silent struggles veterans often face, “For so many, the battle doesn’t end when they come home…As a community, we must recognize these challenges and make sure those who have served are truly cared for.”

-Human Resources Director Dr. Cheryl Butts shared her journey of marrying a Navy SEAL and becoming an American citizen.
+Human Resources Director Dr. Cheryl Butts shared her journey of marrying an Aviation Electricians Mate working on F/A-18 Super Hornets and becoming an American citizen.
 Recalling the adjustments of life in a new country with a military spouse, she said, “Here we are, three decades later, living the American dream.”

 From adapting to a new culture to understanding the challenges of military life, Butts described how her husband’s dedication inspired her own commitment to the United States.